nick-poole/hsmission/README.md

 ### 10/10/23

+- FEAT(about): Incorporate changes to our story including sweet sensations

 - FEAT(seo): Rewrite meta descriptions and create OpenGraph tags on all pages.
 Create robots.txt @ root

 ### 10/9/23